 In the codependent dynamic, the giver enables the taker to continue their addiction or bad behavior by means of trying to ‘help’ him or her.
 However, the help given is not actually helpful as it prevents the taker from self-sufficiency.
 This perpetuates the cycle of ‘give and take’ and the dependence on one another.
 For the taker, negative behavior is rewarded with care and love from the giver, which leads to dependency.
 In turn, the giver usually exhibits a strong desire to be needed, which the relationship satisfies.

-In a codependent relationship, the individuals have a hard time maintaining their individuality.
+In codependent relationships, the individuals have a hard time maintaining their individuality.
 They become entangled in one another, losing sight of themselves.
 They may stop doing things they once enjoyed because their partner doesn’t enjoy these same things.
 They may isolate themselves from friends and family members.

-Codependent relationships commonly have issues with fundamentals like communication and boundaries.
+Relationships with codependency commonly have issues with fundamentals like communication and boundaries.
 Codependents feel responsible for other peoples feelings and have a tendency to neglect their own needs, taking on the problems of their partner instead.
 In this way, the giver feels more in control.
-There may be manipulative and controlling behaviors, and each partner may blame the other for the problems in the relationship.
+There may be manipulative and controlling behaviors, and one partner may blame the other for the problems in the relationship.